ravigahlla/ravi-app/README.md

 A modern task management application built with React that helps users organize their work through a customizable Kanban board interface.

+## Technology Stack

+### Frontend
+- React 18 with Vite
+- @hello-pangea/dnd for drag and drop
+- react-hot-toast for notifications
+- Auth0 for authentication

+### Backend
+- Node.js with Express
+- MongoDB with Mongoose
+- CORS for cross-origin resource sharing

+### Testing
+- Jest for unit and integration testing
+- React Testing Library for component testing

 ## Project Goal

 Raviflo aims to provide a simple yet powerful task management solution that allows users to: